Michigan vs. Iowa odds, prediction: 2026 college basketball picks for March 5 from proven model

 How to make Iowa vs. Michigan picks

-The model also says one side of the spread hits in well over 70% of simulations.
+The model also says one side of the spread hits in more than 70% of simulations.
 You can only see that pick at SportsLine.

-So who wins Iowa vs. Michigan, and which side of the spread hits well over 70% of the time?
+So who wins Iowa vs. Michigan, and which side of the spread hits more than 70% of the time?
 Visit SportsLine now to see which side of the Michigan vs. Iowa spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.